 Roku Ultra (2020) review: Verdict

 The Roku Ultra's improved speed, added Dolby Vision support and private listening remote are nice touches that help make it the top Roku device by feature-count.
-And while its lack of HBO Max seems like a temporary setback (which should be fixed sooner rather than later), its high price is what's really getting in the way.
+And while its lack of HBO Max was only a temporary setback, its high price is what's really getting in the way.

 As 4K UHD streaming devices start to move toward the $50 price point, and many folks put big screens in multiple rooms, buyers may ask, "Why buy the Roku Ultra when I could just get two Roku Streaming Stick Pluses for the same price, and put 4K video in two rooms?"